As Fast As Possible

 AMD FreeSync synchronizes a compatible monitor’s refresh rate (Hz) with a compatible graphics card’s frame rate (FPS).
 As a result, all screen tearing and stuttering is eliminated within the dynamic refresh rate range of the display.

 AMD Radeon FreeSync technology uses the Adaptive-Sync protocols of DisplayPort and HDMI connectors to provide a variable refresh rate which allows a monitor’s refresh rate to change dynamically and in synchronization with the graphics card.

 What Is FreeSync?

 AMD has worked with VESA (Video Electronics Standard Association) to add support for Adaptive Sync into the DisplayPort 1.2a standard, and later HDMI, which they then utilized for their FreeSync technology.

-With AMD FreeSync, you will not get screen tearing or visual latency, you typically get from having VSYNC disabled.
+With AMD FreeSync, you will not get screen tearing or visual latency which you typically get from having VSYNC disabled.
 You won’t get the stuttering and input lag associated with VSYNC enabled either.

 To take advantage of the benefits of AMD FreeSync technology, users will require a FreeSync-compatible monitor and a FreeSync-compatible AMD Radeon GPU.